yaoman1324/yaoman1324.github.io/_pages/3_teaching.md

 ### **Student Feedback**

-I have fortunately received positive feedback and insightful suggestions from my students (evaluation score 4.96/5.0).
+I have fortunately received positive feedback and insightful suggestions from my students (evaluation score 4.96/5.0 for 2021Fall).
 Selected comments from them can be found below:

 **Passionate**